Czech Republic–Spain relations

 Czech Republic–Spain relations are the bilateral and diplomatic relations between these two countries.
 Relationships are mainly defined by the membership of both countries to the European Union and NATO.
 The Czech Republic has an embassy in Madrid and consulates in Barcelona, Benidorm, Bilbao, Oviedo, Palma de Mallorca and Santa Cruz de Tenerife.
 Spain has an embassy in Prague, as well as an Education Attaché, a Commercial Office and an Instituto Cervantes; the Delegation of Spanish Tourism for this country operates from Vienna.
+Spain gave full support to the Czech Republic's applications for membership in the European Union and NATO.

 Historical relations

 Sons of King Philip I of Castile and Queen Joanna of Castile became Kings Charles I of Spain and Ferdinand I of Bohemia (Czechia) in 1516 and 1526, respectively.
 Afterwards, in 1526–1619 and 1620–1700, both countries were ruled by two closely related branches of the House of Habsburg.
 Prince Charles who unsuccessfully claimed the throne of Spain in the War of the Spanish Succession (1701–1715) following the death of his relative, Charles II of Spain, eventually became King Charles II of Bohemia in 1711.

 During World War II, Spanish nationals, were among the prisoners of a subcamp of the Flossenbürg concentration camp operated by the German occupiers in Hradištko.

 Diplomatic relations between the Czech Republic and Spain also have roots in the Spanish Civil War.
 José Antonio Valledor, a Spanish exile, played a key role in maintaining political connections in Czechoslovakia.
 After the war, Valledor, a communist militant, arrived in Czechoslovakia in 1949 and joined the Spanish exile community in Ústí nad Labem.

 In this same time period, Czechoslovakia hosted exile to the Spanish Communist Party (PCE).
 From the 1940s, the Czechoslovak Communist Party (KSČ) financially supported the PCE's leadership and activities, including congresses, though funding was constrained by economic challenges.
 By the 1950s, the KSČ's limited resources strained this relationship, as Czechoslovakia faced foreign currency shortages and an inefficient economy.
 The PCE also sought support in the form of re-exporting Czechoslovak products via Venezuela to raise funds.

 Czech-Spain relations have grown over time, with trade increasing steadily since the early 2000s.
 In 2009, Spain exported services worth $359M to Czechia.
 Bilateral trade has expanded, reaching $6.53B in Czech exports to Spain and $4.11B in Spanish exports to Czechia by 2023.